JanHerca/urantiapedia/output/wikijs/en/article/David_Kantor/Mobilizing_a_Dispensation_of_Planetary_Rehabilitation.md

 ## The Present Dispensation on Urantia

-The present dispensation on Urantia is the dispensation of the bestowed Spirit of Truth, the Comforter, that [[UB 34:4.5](/en/The_Urantia_Book/34#p4_5)] “_spiritual force which ever draws all truth seekers towards Him who is the personification of truth in the local universe._” On Urantia neither personal spiritual experience nor the development of civilization can ever be the same again.
+The present dispensation on Urantia is the dispensation of the bestowed Spirit of Truth, the Comforter, that <a id="a57_109"></a>[[UB 34:4.5](/en/The_Urantia_Book/34#p4_5)] “_spiritual force which ever draws all truth seekers towards Him who is the personification of truth in the local universe._” On Urantia neither personal spiritual experience nor the development of civilization can ever be the same again.

 Mighty spiritual forces have been unleashed for access by individual mortals including the Spirit of Truth and the universal bestowal of Thought Adjusters.
 But the effectiveness of these resources for planetary rehabilitation depends on cooperative participation by individual mortals functioning within the material and interpersonal environment of the planet.

 What can we discern regarding superhuman intentions for the present dispensation?
 Reviewing the purposes of the guiding Spirit of Truth illuminates the matter beyond question.

-> “The Spirit of Truth is designed to live in man and, for each new generation, . . . to restate the Jesus message so that every new group of mortals to appear upon the face of the earth shall have a new and up-to-date version of the gospel.” [[UB 194:2.1](/en/The_Urantia_Book/194#p2_1)]
+> “The Spirit of Truth is designed to live in man and, for each new generation, . . . to restate the Jesus message so that every new group of mortals to appear upon the face of the earth shall have a new and up-to-date version of the gospel.” <a id="a63_243"></a>[[UB 194:2.1](/en/The_Urantia_Book/194#p2_1)]

-> “The Spirit of Truth was bestowed for the purpose of qualifying believers more effectively to preach the gospel of the kingdom.” [[UB 194:3.5](/en/The_Urantia_Book/194#p3_5)]
+> “The Spirit of Truth was bestowed for the purpose of qualifying believers more effectively to preach the gospel of the kingdom.” <a id="a65_131"></a>[[UB 194:3.5](/en/The_Urantia_Book/194#p3_5)]

-> “The Spirit of Truth came to help the believer to witness to the realities of Jesus' teachings and his life as he lived it in the flesh and as he now again lives it anew and afresh in the individual believer of each passing generation of the spirit-filled sons of God.” [[UB 194:2.6](/en/The_Urantia_Book/194#p2_6)]
+> “The Spirit of Truth came to help the believer to witness to the realities of Jesus' teachings and his life as he lived it in the flesh and as he now again lives it anew and afresh in the individual believer of each passing generation of the spirit-filled sons of God.” <a id="a67_272"></a>[[UB 194:2.6](/en/The_Urantia_Book/194#p2_6)]

-> “The fruits of the spirit, your sincere and loving service, are the mighty social lever to uplift the races of darkness, and this Spirit of Truth will become your power-multiplying fulcrum.” [[UB 178:1.6](/en/The_Urantia_Book/178#p1_6)]
+> “The fruits of the spirit, your sincere and loving service, are the mighty social lever to uplift the races of darkness, and this Spirit of Truth will become your power-multiplying fulcrum.” <a id="a69_193"></a>[[UB 178:1.6](/en/The_Urantia_Book/178#p1_6)]

-> “When you shall have been baptized with the Spirit of Truth, you will bravely and joyously go forth to meet the new experiences of proclaiming the good news of eternal life in the kingdom of God.” [[UB 191:5.3](/en/The_Urantia_Book/191#p5_3)]
+> “When you shall have been baptized with the Spirit of Truth, you will bravely and joyously go forth to meet the new experiences of proclaiming the good news of eternal life in the kingdom of God.” <a id="a71_199"></a>[[UB 191:5.3](/en/The_Urantia_Book/191#p5_3)]

 The primary task of the present dispensation is to foster global consciousness of the kingdom.
 Said Jesus,

-> “You should understand that, when this gospel of the kingdom shall have been proclaimed to all the world for the salvation of all peoples, and when the fullness of the age has come to pass, the Father will send you another dispensational bestowal, or else the Son of Man will return to adjudge the age.” [[UB 176:2.5](/en/The_Urantia_Book/176#p2_5)]
+> “You should understand that, when this gospel of the kingdom shall have been proclaimed to all the world for the salvation of all peoples, and when the fullness of the age has come to pass, the Father will send you another dispensational bestowal, or else the Son of Man will return to adjudge the age.” <a id="a75_306"></a>[[UB 176:2.5](/en/The_Urantia_Book/176#p2_5)]

 Fostering a world-wide appreciation for the kingdom will create the foundation upon which the revelation of the next dispensation will take place.
 But the achievement of this planetary recovery will be heavily dependent on mortal commitment and work over many generations.